 What types of Solar PVs used

-Choosing efficient solar PVs for a balcony solar system will help in increasing the power production.
+Choosing efficient solar PVs for a balcony solar system will help in increasing power production.

-Panasonic HIT solar panels are one of the most innovative and efficient way of generating solar energy.
+Panasonic HIT solar panels are one of the most innovative and efficient ways of generating solar energy.

-It has a model for double sided panel which can use direct irradiation and diffused or reflected irradiation.
+It has a model for the double-sided panels which can use direct irradiation and diffuse or reflected irradiation.

-High efficiency as well as less space consumption make Panasonic HIT an ideal arrangement for balcony solar system.
+High efficiency, as well as less space consumption, make Panasonic HIT an ideal arrangement for the balcony solar system.